mctools/ncrystal/docs/ncmat_doc.md

 slightly different things with the same input file - ideally because newer versions of the code will introduce improved modelling capabilities, but also because bugs might get fixed (usually) or introduced (hopefully rarely).
-Currently the three versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, and *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond.
+Currently the four versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond, and *NCMAT v4* which can be read with NCrystal releases 2.6.0 and beyond.

 # The NCMAT v1 format #